-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 “The labels seem to be farming this stuff out and it isn’t always being done with the original artist or production team involved,” Clearmountain said.
 “I know that’s not always possible.
 But sometimes what comes back are just bad mixes — or strange mixes, anyway.”

-Wood, who has done mixes in consultation with the original artists as well as on his own, agrees.
+Wood — who has done mixes in consultation with the original artists as well as on his own — agrees.
 “In general, you have to try to put the tracks into a speaker array so it doesn’t sound too jarring or gimmicky,” he said.
 “The goal is to feel like you’re sitting amongst these musicians as they’re performing.
 Like all mixing, it’s subjective, and how you approach it really depends on the music itself.”

 For some artists, transforming old recordings into Atmos has been challenging.
 Chic recently had its first three albums mixed in the format.
 “The process took months and months to get right,” Rodgers said.
 “The team that was working on it, we gave them notes, we went into different rooms, did rough mixes to show them what we were talking about.”

 For others, the overhaul has been relatively painless and even eye-opening.
-This spring, Alicia Keys had eight of her albums mixed for Atmos.
+This past spring, Alicia Keys had eight of her albums mixed for Atmos.
 In a video interview promoting her catalog overhaul, Keys said engineers working on her albums “completely re-imagined every note, every sound, every instrument, every voice.
 It sounds like you’ve never heard it before.
 I mean, I never even heard it like this before.
 It really is a new experience.”

-One of the reasons other highly touted surround-sound technologies like 5.1 and 7.1 failed to catch on is because they required a specific speaker configuration.
+ONE OF THE reasons other highly touted surround sound technologies like 5.1 and 7.1 failed to catch on is because they required a specific speaker configuration.
 Dolby Atmos, however, is scalable and can adapt to a variety of setups.

 Given its success in the headphones market, Apple has emphasized playback on its AirPods and Beats Fit Pro devices, which all offer a version of the Atmos experience with dynamic head tracking (where the sound shifts along with a user’s movement) in the $200 to $500 range.
 A number of other manufacturers, including Audeze, RIG, Corsair and LG, also offer Atmos headphones and earbuds.